-The Millennium Seed bank is celebrating 20 years of saving rare and threatened plants.
+The Millennium Seed bank is celebrating 20 years of saving the planet's rare and threatened plants.

 It's been dubbed the Noah's Ark for plants and has a collection of more than 2.4 billion seeds.

-Scientists there have collected and stored seeds of more than 39,000 plant species.
+Scientists at the facility, based just outside London, England, have collected and stored seeds of more than 39,000 plant species.

 Michael Way, the Conservation Partnership Co-ordinator at Kew Millennium Seed Bank, says the role of the bank is to exploit the natural ability of plants to stay dormant for decades.